IvanMzk/gtensor/docs/extending.md

 So custom types can be used, provided they meet some common requirements.
 - thanks to modular design new modules can be added, existing modules can be extended with new functionality, existing functionality can be customized.
 - library provides generic way to implement routines to operate on tensors objects in broadcast elementwise and lazy manner.
 As well as universal way to evaluate such lazy results.
-For efficient evaluation of complex lazy expressions parallel execution subsystem is provided.
+For efficient evaluation parallel execution subsystem is provided.

 ## Containers customization